kaneda-fr/dokku-set-env-vars/README.md

 ### app-restart

 Trigger restart of the app when config is changed.
-If not set to false, application will be restarted.
+If not set to false, application will not be restarted.

 ## Example